rutura/Qt-5-C-GUI-Development-Intermediate/Chap6-GraphicsViewFramework/6-13PainterAppV2GraphicsView/README.md

    - `ResizableHandleRect`: Handles resizing behavior
    - Specific shape classes: Implement drawing and interaction for each shape type
    - List widgets: Handle selection and dragging of colors and shapes

+2. **Reusable Components**

+   The architecture allows for easy extension:
+   - Adding new shape types by creating new resizable item classes
+   - Adding new tools by extending the Scene class

+3. **Event Handling**

+   The application shows proper event handling techniques:
+   - Using mouse events to implement drawing tools
+   - Using drag and drop events for interacting between components
+   - Using key events for operations like delete

+4. **Memory Management**

+   The application properly manages graphics items:
+   - Removing temporary items when they're no longer needed
+   - Deleting handles when deselecting items

+## Usage Workflow

+1. Select a drawing tool from the toolbar (cursor, pen, shape tools, eraser)
+2. Create shapes by:
+   - Dragging shapes from the shape list
+   - Drawing shapes directly on the canvas
+3. Select shapes with the cursor tool
+4. Modify shapes:
+   - Move by dragging
+   - Resize using the corner handles
+   - Change color by dragging a color from the color list
+4. Add external images using the "Add Image" option
+5. Delete selected items using the Delete key

+## Conclusion

+This application demonstrates advanced graphics techniques in PySide6, including custom graphics items, interactive drawing tools, and drag and drop operations.
+The architecture is designed to be extensible and maintainable through good separation of concerns and reusable components.